 Tolkien’s favourite tree in Oxford’s Botanic Garden to be cut down

 Sad news for visitors of Oxford’s Botanic Garden and many Tolkien fans: J.R.R.
-Tolkien’s favourite tree, a black pine (pinus nigra), suffered severe damage recently and needs to be removed.
-The Botanic Garden kindly contacted the Tolkien Society for suggestions on how best to commemorate the tree beside which the last picture of J.R.R.
+Tolkien’s favourite tree, a black pine (pinus nigra), suffered severe damage on July 26, 2014, and needed to be removed.
+The Botanic Garden contacted the Tolkien Society for suggestions on how best to commemorate the tree beside which the last picture of J.R.R.
 Tolkien was taken by his grandson Michael on August 9, 1973.

 The collapse of two of the massive limbs of the pinus nigra at the Oxford Botanic Garden happened on Saturday, 26th July, 2014, during a special family day.
 You can see chairs arragend below the tree and a folk musician preparing for an impromptu concert, risking his own life when trying to save his guitar.
 It only takes minutes for this to happen.